microsoft/microsoft-ui-xaml/docs/contribution_handling.md

 ### WinUI 2

-Because WinUI 2 is in maintenance mode, new bugs filed against it are closed unless they’re a security issue or are business critical.
+Because WinUI 2 is in maintenance mode, new bugs filed against it are closed unless they're a security issue or are business critical.

 ### WinUI 3